Minecraft: The Story of Mojang: Soundtrack

 When it occurred to Rosenfeld that he was composing for a documentary, and that loud music would not be fitting, he decided to "make it longer and louder", a choice he did not understand.
 He also implemented an mbira called a kalimba with five octaves, matching the chord progression.
-This instrument cost Rosenfeld €2,000, an expense he thought was unwise.
+Finding it unwise to spend €2,000 on a physical Array mbira, he instead opted to make use of a virtual instrument for the project.
 He decided to implement this instrument into the entire score, providing a satisfactory theme due to its uniqueness.
 Rosenfeld eventually decided the music's volume needed to be addressed, and found slowing it down useful.
 To make the music fit the documentary without being "annoying as hell", he simply did this in places and added in the Game Boy samples.
 To make the music sound fuller, he added piano, in some places playing it by plucking.
 Rosenfeld felt the slowness of the music made it mellow and fitting for the emotional moments in the documentary.
 He then sped the music up again and repeated the process.

 One was physically released in CD format by Fangamer.
 The two-disc pack features exclusive remixes by Crashfaster, Danimal Cannon, Bud Melvin, and minusbaby.
 Kickstarter supporters of the film who donated or more received the soundtrack, those who donated $30 or more received a free digital soundtrack download, and those who pledged $60 or more received the physical CD.
-Vice called the album a "gleeful and unobtrusive collection of short melodic instrumentals that skip around daintily like cute little bashful kittens, but with a dark self-deprecating humour lurking beneath".
+HobbyConsolas wrote that C418's soundtrack was "spectacular", while Vice called the album a "gleeful and unobtrusive collection of short melodic instrumentals that skip around daintily like cute little bashful kittens, but with a dark self-deprecating humour lurking beneath".
 Rosenfeld said in 2021 that he considers One his favorite non-Minecraft project because beyond it serving as a soundtrack, he dedicated much of his effort to the quality of the album, and that he enjoyed the way he placed recurring melodies throughout it.
 He said that this recurrence would "burn" the melodies "in your brain", and would cause the listener to remember "exactly everything very well" once they had finished listening to the album.
 He said that with this, he hoped the listener would be able to "skip" the part where they would have to re-listen to a given song to learn it.